-Making It and Flavor:
+Production and Flavor:

-- Yogurt is generally made heating milk and adding a bacteria starter in powder form.
+- Yogurt is generally made by heating milk and adding a bacteria starter in powder form.
 You can then extract a mother strain and use that to make more batches of yogurt.

 - Kefir is made from kefir grains, which are actually clusters of bacteria and yeast that are added to room-temperature milk, then strained and used for another batch within 24 hours.